chauff/cse1500-web-transcripts/Lecture-1.md

 ## Web standards

-A [video pitch](https://vimeo.com/110256895) by the World Wide Web Consortium (also known as `W3C`): what are Web standards and what makes web standards so important?
+A [video pitch](https://vimeo.com/110256895) by the World Wide Web Consortium, also known as **W3C**: what are Web standards and what makes web standards so important?

 ## Learning goals